Targeting Interventions in Networks: Concluding remarks

-A class of standard intervention problems is one where the planner designs a budget-balanced tax/subsidy scheme in order to improve the economic outcome.
-For example, in the supply chain pricing game that we have studied, a planner could tax some suppliers, thereby increasing their marginal costs, and then use that tax revenue to subsidize the other suppliers.
-The planner will solve a similar problem to the one we have studied here, with the important difference that he will face a different constraint---namely, a budget-balance constraint.
-In ongoing work \citet{Galeottietal2018} show that the decomposition of the network that we employed in this paper is useful in deriving the optimal taxation scheme and, in turn, in determining the welfare gains that can be achieved in supply chains through appropriate interventions.
+We briefly mention two further applications.
+In some circumstances, the planner seeks a budget-balanced tax/subsidy scheme in order to improve the economic outcome.
+In an oligopoly market, for example, a planner could tax some suppliers, thereby increasing their marginal costs, and then use that tax revenue to subsidize other suppliers.
+The planner will solve a problem similar to the one we have studied here, with the important difference that she will face a different constraint, namely, a budget-balance constraint.
+In ongoing work, \citet{Galeottietal2018} show that the principal component approach that we employed in this paper is useful in deriving the optimal taxation scheme and, in turn, in determining the welfare gains that can be achieved in supply chains.

-Another possible application is the study of optimal interventions in a social learning model.
-Social learning studies based on the \citet{degroot1974reaching} model of opinion evolution---by \citet*{DeMarzo2003}, \citet*{GolubJackson2010}, and others---point out that, in the long run, an individual's influence on society's consensus belief is proportional to his eigenvector centrality.
-Furthermore, the speed of convergence of these opinions crucially depends on the segregation and homophily patterns in the population. \footnote{See \citet{golub-sadler} for a survey of techniques used in this literature and further references.} It is natural to ask how an external planner would alter initial opinions to decrease aggregate miscoordination or disagreement costs incurred over the course of a learning process.
-Our techniques allow us to study this question, analyzing, for example, what patterns of initial disagreement are most consequential for welfare.
+We have focused on interventions that alter the standalone marginal returns of individuals.
+Another interesting problem is the study of interventions that alter the matrix of interaction.
+We hope this paper stimulates further work along these lines.